what-is-thy-bidding/candidate-intern/RenoRun_AkshatBisht/README.md

     merge the "product_id" in both the "orders" and "products" tables.

 # Instructions
-1. Open pom.xml with Intelij or Eclipse
+1. Open pom.xml with Intelij or Eclipse.
 2. Run Main.java
 3. Open browser on http://localhost:8080